Black Devil (ANGLERFISH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Black Devil Historical Price

-According to the latest data gathered on Black Devil live price page, the current price of Black Devil is 0USD.
-The circulating supply of Black Devil(ANGLERFISH) is 999.37M ANGLERFISH , giving it a market capitalization of $137.94K.
+According to the latest data gathered on Black Devil live price page, the current price of Black Devil is 0.00013831USD.
+The circulating supply of Black Devil(ANGLERFISH) is 999.37M ANGLERFISH , giving it a market capitalization of $138.22K.

 The Black Devil Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ANGLERFISH based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.